Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

+Furthermore, the conjectural existence of the perverse t-structure is critical in the theory of motives: its heart would be the abelian category of mixed motivic sheaves which should then satisfy Beilinson's conjectures on special values of $L$ functions (see \cite{Jannsen}).

+In its full generality, this problem is beyond the scope of our current technology.
+On subcategories of étale motives, namely Artin motives, Artin-Tate motives and $1$-motives, the ordinary motivic t-structure is however now well understood thanks to \cite{orgo,ayo11,abv,bvk,plh,plh2,vaish,AM1,1mot}.

-The above theorem leaves open the case of the perverse t-structure, in both the case of rational coefficients and the case of integral coefficients.
-In this paper, we construct the perverse t-structure in some cases and show that it cannot exist in other cases.
-This allows to formulate (and ultimately prove) the statement of the Artin Vanishing Theorem for Artin motives which is \Cref{Affine Lefschetz Q-cons}.
+This leaves open the case of the perverse t-structure, even in the case of motives with rational coefficients.
+In this paper, we construct the perverse motivic t-structure on Artin motives in dimension $2$ or less and we explain why it cannot exist in other cases.
+We show that there is however a variant: the \emph{perverse homotopy t-structure} which exists unconditionally with rational coefficients (but only in dimension $2$ or less integrally) and coincides with the perverse motivic t-structure whenever the latter is defined.

+This allows to formulate (and ultimately prove) Artin's Vanishing Theorem for Artin motives which is \Cref{Affine Lefschetz Q-cons}.
+Our approach in fact actually reverses the traditional philosophy: we first prove the existence of the t-structure and Artin's vanishing theorem rationally which is one of the main ingredients to prove (or disprove for higher dimensional schemes) the existence of the t-structure integrally.

-Let $R$ be a ring of coefficients.
-We introduce the following categories of Artin motives. \begin{itemize} \item The category $\DM^A_{\et,c}(S,R)$ of constructible Artin étale motives (or $0$-motives with the above terminology) defined as the thick subcategory (in the sense of \Cref{thickloc}) of the stable $\infty$-category $\DM_{\et}(S,R)$ of étale motives of \cite{ayo14,em} generated by the cohomological motives of finite $S$-schemes. \item The category $\DM^A_{\et}(S,R)$ of Artin étale motives defined as the localizing subcategory (in the sense of \Cref{thickloc}) of $\DM_{\et}(S,R)$ with the same generators. \end{itemize}
+The main player of this paper is the category of Artin étale motives: \begin{definition*}Let $S$ be a scheme and let $R$ be a commutative ring.
+The category $\DM^A_{\et,c}(S,R)$ of \emph{constructible Artin étale motives} (or constructible $0$-motives) is defined as the thick subcategory\footnote{This means the smallest subcategory closed under finite limits, finite colimits and retracts.} of $\DM_{\et}(S,R)$ generated by the cohomological motives of finite $S$-schemes. \end{definition*}